HoverBaum/md_website/README.md

 # .MD Website

 Simple, Deno CLI to generate simple websites from Markdown files.
+Checkout the example at: https://md-website-example.now.sh/

 Our goal is to utilize https://newcss.net/ as a super simple framework to render markdown files that are parsed to HTML.
 A navigation will be generated based on the filenames.